What is a Spoofing Attack?

 - Packet Filtering – Packet filtering keeps coming up but is one of the best ways to control what traffic is permitted on your network.
 By filtering traffic you can block traffic from suspicious sources.

-- Authentication – Authenticating interactions between devices on your network will help to make sure that nothing has been spoofed.
+- Authentication – Authenticating interactions between devices on your network will help to ensure that nothing has been spoofed.

 - Change Router and Switch Configurations – Configure your routers and switches to reject incoming packets from outside of the local network which are spoofing an internal origination.